Sports: Healthy With a Dash of Hurt

 Who is responsible in this case?
 The university?
 The coaches?
-Whose negligence caused the young athletes wrongful death?
-Issues like this have come up in the past, as well.
+Whose negligence caused the young athlete's wrongful death?
+Issues like this have come up in the past as well.
 Young athletes have died or been hospitalized from exhaustion and dehydration.
 Certain individuals and entities: coaches, instructors, schools, gym facilities often have a responsibility to properly inform and protect their students, clients and customers.

-Injury-Inclined SportsWhenever you physically exert your body, you risk injury.
+Sports That Are Most Susceptible to InjuriesWhenever you physically exert your body, you risk injury.
 Sports are especially strenuous on muscles, tendons, and ligaments of the body, but some may be even more strenuous than

-Common Sports InjuriesMany of the sports listed above—and even more—may have many different types of injuries associated with them.
+What are Common Injuries in Sports?Many of the sports listed above—and even more—may have many different types of injuries associated with them.
 Athletic injuries caused by sudden stops and changes in direction may include ACL (anterior cruciate ligament) or PCL (posterior cruciate ligament) injuries in the knees.
 Athletes may also experience brain injuries when their sport requires a lot of physical contact or prolonged heat exposure, such as concussions, skull fractures, or bleeding on the brain.